Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious - Future Plans

 Licious is a Bengaluru-based meat and seafood brand.
-The company serves the best, fresh and clean fish, chicken, meat, and eggs online.
-Licious works on a farm to fork model owning the entire back-end supply chain and the cold chain.
+The company serves the best, fresh, and clean fish, chicken, meat, and eggs online.
+Licious works on a farm-to-fork model owning the entire back-end supply chain and the cold chain.
 A separate recipe section is also present in their App.
 It helps the customers to cook delicious dishes.
 And also teaches the exotic chef style.

 It operates across Bangalore, Hyderabad, Delhi-NCR, Chandigarh, Mumbai, Pune, Chennai, Coimbatore, Pondicherry, Jaipur, Kochi, Vizag, Kolkata, and Vijayawada.